Cathy Maguire

-Cathy Maguire is an Irish singer, songwriter, model and TV presenter who was born in Dundalk, County Louth, Republic of Ireland, on 11 October 1981.
+Cathy Maguire is an Irish singer, songwriter, model and TV presenter who was born in Dundalk, County Louth, Ireland, on 11 October 1981.
 At a young age Maguire became a child star, recording her first album at age twelve.
 At the request of several listeners, she was invited by Gerry Ryan to perform a live set on his radio program, an opportunity that sparked a career that included numerous TV appearances and production of three albums by the time she was 17.

 Education

 Maguire attended Redeemer Girls Primary School in Dundalk, County Louth, the school which the three sisters of the internationally renowned band The Corrs attended.
 She then attended Dun Lughaidh Secondary School, an all-girls Catholic school also attended by The Corr sisters.

 After her college education, Maguire moved to the United States and went to work in Nashville as a songwriter.
 She released an album entitled Portrait on 17 April 2009, which was reviewed favorably by critics with Hot Press magazine awarding the album four stars out of five.
 The album was released by Celtic Collections, the label behind the phenomenally successful Celtic Woman.
 Three of the album's songs were co-written with Roger Cook, of the well-known song writing duo Cook and Greenaway.
 Maguire toured extensively with The High Kings, who are also on the Celtic Collection label.
 She opened for Martina McBride on her Irish 2009 tour.

-Maguire holds a BA Hons Degree in Ethnomusicology and is studying for a master's degree.
+Maguire holds a BA Hons degree in Applied Music from Dundalk Institute of Technology, specialising in Ethnomusicology.
 In 2006, Maguire signed to Dublin modeling agency, Morgan, exiting in 2010.